 There are numerous educational loan programs sponsored by state and federal governments.
 Information on these can be found in a high school guidance office or the Financial Aid Office of Mansfield University.
-You may telephone the University Financial Aid Office at (570) 662-4129 and ask for assistance.
+You may contact the University Financial Aid Office at (570) 662-4129 or email for more information.